koushik-kumar/AngularPractice/Daily Revision.md

         elementData = Arrays.copyOf(elementData, newCapacity);
     }

-    //What happens when an element is removed from ArrayList }
+    // What happens when an element is removed from ArrayList System.arraycopy(elementData, index+1, elementData, index, numMoved);
+}